Megamimed/Cataclysm-DDA-FORBIDDEN_MODS/README.md

    Current mods are:

    - Unlisted Firearms - an assortment of guns and their accessories that don't meet the 100 listings on whatever gun website criteria.
 (Currently for experimental)
-   - Cosmetics - Attempting to implement a cosmetics, not ready for actual gameplay yet.
+   - Cosmetics - Attempting to implement a cosmetics, not finished but can be tested.

    Disclaimer: I am not a programmer, I'm barely computer literate so if there are any issues explain them to me like I'm 5 years old and be patient.